Quantum Calculi: differential forms and vector fields in noncommutative geometry: Preliminaries and notations

 \section{Preliminaries and notations}

-Throughout this paper, we shall use a standard algebraic notation borrowed from \cite{Bourbaki}, \cite{Kasch}.
-We work with vector spaces (mostly infinite-dimensional) over fixed algebraic closed field $\kk$ (usually $\bb{C}$), all maps between to spaces $V$ and $U$ are $\kk$-linear maps, i.e. belong to $\hm(V,U)\equiv \hm_\kk(V,U)$.
+Throughout this paper, we shall use a standard algebraic notation borrowed from e.g., \cite{Bourbaki}, \cite{Kasch}.
+We work with vector spaces (mostly infinite-dimensional) over fixed algebraically closed field $\kk$ (usually $\mathbb{C}$), all maps between two spaces $V$ and $U$ are $\kk$-linear maps i.e., belong to $\hm(V,U)\equiv \hm_\kk(V,U)$.
 The tensor product $\otimes\equiv \otimes_{\kk}$ if not otherwise stated.
-Denoting by $V^\bullet=\hm(V,\kk)$ the dual space one gets the following canonical injective homomorphism (that becomes an isomorphism only in the case $\dim U<\infty$.)
+Denoting by $V^\bullet=\hm(V,\kk)$ the dual space one comes to the following canonical injective homomorphism (that becomes an isomorphism only in the case $\dim U<\infty$.)